- Listen to Zadar's Sea Organ play its unending melody

 Days 2-4: Relax with the Kids on Krapanj Island

-Take the morning to relax before you venture further south along the Dalmatian coast to the unremarkable village of Brodarica (about a 1-hour transit).
-Here you'll board the five-minute shuttle ferry to Krapanj Island and check into your hotel.
+Take the morning to relax before you venture farther south along the Dalmatian coast to the unremarkable village of Brodarica (about an hour transit).
+You'll board the five-minute shuttle ferry to Krapanj Island and check into your hotel.

-For something beyond lying out on the beach studded coastline, there's the 15th-century Franciscan monastery a short walk north of the harbor.
-Next to that is the cemetery where you might like to point out the carved reliefs of diving suits and diving helmets that commemorate the sponge-diving families that are laid to rest.
-If you're in search of a restaurant, look no further than Pansion Zlatna Ribica in Brodarica (near the Krapanj ferry pier) for one of the area's best places to eat seafood.
+For something beyond lying out on the beach-studded coastline, there's the 15th-century Franciscan monastery a short walk north of the harbor.
+Next to that is the cemetery, where you might like to point out the carved reliefs of diving suits and diving helmets that commemorate the sponge-diving families that are laid to rest.
+If you're searching for a restaurant, look no further than Pansion Zlatna Ribica in Brodarica (near the Krapanj ferry pier) for one of the area's best places to eat seafood.

 Day 5: Krka National Park with the Family